-Thus the attraction of method #2, which we can call the "projection" method.
+Thus the attraction of the method favored by the second school of thought, which we can call the "projection" method.
 People who use this method simply jam one of the four projections on a tile spacer in between two pieces of tile.
 Typically, they will use two tile spacers per side.
 Since a piece of tile has four sides, you would use eight tile spacers around it.

 Where to Buy Tile Spaces, and the Choices Available